MicrosoftEdge/WebView2Feedback/specs/template.md

 <!--
-    Before submitting, delete all "<!-- TEMPLATE marked" comments in this file, and the following quote banner:
+    Before submitting, delete all "<!-- TEMPLATE" marked comments in this file, and the following quote banner:
 -->
 > See comments in Markdown for how to use this spec template